 In this cost conscious environment, being able to negotiate with contractors and manufacturers is a skill that comes from many years of experience.
 A reputation for being tough but fair does have its advantages.
 In all my projects I have achieved excellent prices, always below the estimates from the designers and quantity surveyors.

-I enjoy working in the constantly changing Data Center environment, the buzz of a large construction project, the challenges and issue I have to solve and dealing with people of all trades and skills.
+I enjoy working in the constantly changing Data Center environment, the buzz of a large construction project, the challenges and issues I have to solve and dealing with people of all trades and skills.

 I have been invited to be a guest speaker at Data Center specific conferences in Japan.
 Speaking in Japanese to a very receptive audience is in itself a rewarding experience.
 Of late I have declined all speaking requests due to the highly sensitive nature of my projects and the NDAs that I have had to sign.

 From 2013 for three consecutive years, I was included in the UPTIME Institute panel of distinguished judges for the Ken Brill Awards for outstanding Data Centres.